 On a floured surface, roll dough into a flat pancake approximately 1/2 inch thick.
 Roll thinner or thicker based on the depth of the carving in the cookie press you are using.
 Shallow carvings will need to be thinner while deeper carvings will need to be thicker.
 Flour your cookie mold for each and every pressing.
 Press the mold firmly and straight down into the dough, then lift, cut and place the formed cookie onto a flat surface to dry.
 (I like to put the formed cookies directly onto a parchment lined cookie sheet, but you may put them on a countertop or tabletop covered with flour sack cloths if you do not have enough cookie sheets.)

 Do not cover the cookies while they dry.
 The goal of drying is to set the design.
-Let the cookies dry at least 12 hours;24 hours is best.
+Let the cookies dry at least 12 hours, but you will loose clearness of design.
+Best is a 24 hour drink period before baking to get a clean print after baking.
 Larger cookies and warm humid weather may require longer drying times.
 Cookies that are not dried long enough will not retain the beautiful designs, but will taste fine.

 Generally, the larger the cookie, the lower the temperature, the longer the baking time.
 The smaller the cookie, the lower the temperature.
 But here are some considerations and guidelines for various sizes.

 Ovens vary; some run hot or cold and others have “hot spots”.
 As a rule, electric ovens have more even heat and are drier, but this is not always the case.
 Thus, electric ovens may bake the cookies more quickly.
 Be sure to let the oven get back to the same temperature after opening the oven door and open and close the oven door as quickly as possible.
 Use the middle rack in most instances – the heat tends to be more even there.

 Be sure to bake only the same size cookie on a single baking sheet.